apache/druid/docs/tutorials/index.md

 Druid includes several example [single-server configurations](../operations/single-server.md), along with scripts to start the Druid processes using these configurations.

-If you're running on a small machine such as a laptop for a quick evaluation, the `micro-quickstart` configuration is a good choice, sized for a 4CPU/16GB RAM environment.
+If you're running on a small machine, such as a laptop for a quick evaluation, the `micro-quickstart` configuration is a good choice.
+It is sized for a 4CPU/16GB RAM environment.

-If you plan to use the single-machine deployment for further evaluation beyond the tutorials, we recommend a larger configuration than `micro-quickstart`.
+If you plan to use the single-machine deployment for further evaluation, apart from following the tutorials, we recommend a larger configuration than `micro-quickstart`.

 ## Getting started